dianaparr/holbertonschool-zero_day/0x01-emacs/README.md

 3. *What is the command to paste?*
 4. *What is the command to search forward?*
 5. *What is the command to undo?*
+6. *What is the command to quit Emacs?*